Puccinia horiana

 Puccinia horiana is a species of fungus that causes chrysanthemum white rust, is a disease of plant species of the genus Chrysanthemum.

 Origin and spread

 Chrysanthemum white rust (CWR) was first identified in Japan in 1895.
+The fungus Puccinia horiana was first described and published by German mycologist Paul Christoph Hennings (1841–1908), when found on the leaves of Chrysanthemum sinense in Honshu, Japan.

 It is now established throughout Asia, Europe, Australia, and South America.
 It has been found in the United States on several occasions, but early detection and eradication efforts have prevented the disease from becoming established.

 Symptoms

 Plants infected by chrysanthemum white rust exhibit spots on the upper surfaces of leaves.
 These spots are initially pale-green to yellow in color and up to 5mm in diameter, but may turn brown as the tissue becomes necrotic.
 On the underside of the leaf, stems, and flower, spots develop into pink or white waxy telial clusters/pustules where teliospores develop.
 Pustules are able to form on any green tissue of the plant, but are most common on young leaves and flower bracts.